364818: Nonfiction: Essential Beginnings

 A. PROCEDURES, REQUIREMENTS, AND POLICIES

-In the Modules, you will find the weekly lessons and assignments and the forums for discussions, workshops, the salon, and questions discussed below.
+In the Modules, you will find the weekly lessons and assignments and the pages for discussions, workshops, the salon, and questions discussed below.

 - Weekly Lessons and Assignments are posted on Wednesdays, by 11p, PST.